Introduction to the Technique

 For a partial list of schools currently incorporating the Alexander Technique into their curriculum, click here.

-For links and articles related to The Alexander Technique, click here.
+For links to articles and research related to The Alexander Technique, click here.

-For research related to the Alexander Technique, click here.
+For more resources related to The Alexander Technique, click here.